microsoft/go/eng/doc/fips/UserGuide.md

 func (k *ecdh.PrivateKey) ECDH(remote *ecdh.PublicKey) ([]byte, error)
 ```

-ECDH performs a ECDH exchange and returns the shared secret.
+ECDH performs an ECDH exchange and returns the shared secret.
 The PrivateKey and PublicKey must use the same curve.

 **Requirements**